AllenL8921/RooMe/README.md

  **4. Messaging Routine**
  - Once matched, users can message each other to discuss the living situation, schedule meetings, and further assess compatibility.

- **5. Deep Fake Profile Generation Routine**
- - Users have the option to use a deep fake-generated image (based on AI technology) for their profile picture.
- - The deep fake technology allows for fun, creative avatars or images that represent the user’s personality or interests.

  ---